NikoBK/qc-automation-framework/docs/README.md

 # Documentation
 Project documentation (work in progress)

+# Dependencies
+The project uses Python.NET.
+Download and install this with:\
+`dotnet add package Python.Runtime`

 # Build & Run
 **On Windows:**\
 Open a project after starting Visual Studio and locate the `.csproj` file within the project directory.\